Anderbone/myblog/content/dev/lee-graph-advanced.md

 ### Bellman-Ford (SPFA)
 “Bellman-Ford algorithm” is only applicable to “graphs” with no “negative weight cycles”.

 Instead of choosing among any untraversed edges, as one does by using the “Bellman-Ford” algorithm, the “SPFA” Algorithm uses a “queue” to maintain the next starting vertex of the edge to be traversed.
-Only when the shortest distance of a vertex is relaxed and that the vertex is not in the “queue”, we add the vertex to the queue.
+Only when the shortest distance of a vertex is relaxed(updated) and that the vertex is not in the “queue”, we add the vertex to the queue.
 We iterate the process until the queue is empty.
 At this point, we have calculated the minimum distance from the given vertex to any vertices.

+Notice a node can be added to the queue many times, just like in Bellman-Ford algorithm we need to run many rounds until the pre matrix equals to the current matrix.

 [Cheapest Flights Within K Stops - LeetCode](https://leetcode.com/problems/cheapest-flights-within-k-stops/)